Explore the treasures of China on this comprehensive tour. Save £200 on tour departing 25 October 2019.

 View more climate information & imperial units

 Fly from London (regional connections available) to Rome with British Airways.
-Take an orientation tour, then continue to the Palazzo Massimo Museum to see the art of the classical world.
-Visit the Baths of Diocletian.
+Take an orientation tour, then continue to the Palazzo Massimo Museum to see the art of the classical world including frescoes and mosaics.
+Discover the emperors in a series of sculptures and busts.
+Visit the Baths of Diocletian, built to hold up to 3,000 bathers.
 Welcome dinner and stay 4 nights at Monti Palace Hotel (or similar).
 (D)

-Visit the Capitoline Hill to see the civic piazza and palaces, designed by Michelangelo.
+Visit the Capitoline Hill to see the monumental civic piazza and palaces, designed by Michelangelo and commissioned by the Papacy.
 View the fine classical art collections in the Capitoline museums.
-Visit Trajan’s Column and newly excavated sections of ancient markets, including a special visit to the Roman remains in the subterranean area beneath the Palazzo Valentini (subject to confirmation).
-Continue to the Column of Marcus Aurelius and the Pantheon.
+Visit Trajan’s Column and newly excavated sections of ancient markets, including a special visit to the Roman remains in the subterranean area beneath the 16th-century Palazzo Valentini (subject to confirmation).
+Continue to the Column of Marcus Aurelius and to one of the most famous structures of the ancient world, the Pantheon.
 (B, D)

-Full day at Hadrian’s Villa in Tivoli.
+Full day at Hadrian’s Villa in Tivoli, the largest villa and garden complex built in ancient Rome.
+Hadrian designed the villa himself, drawing inspiration from the sites he had seen in Greece and Egypt.
 En route, see the Stadio dei Marmi, Mussolini’s sports stadium inspired by Roman imperial heritage.
 (B, D)

-Tour the forum to discover the Senate buildings.
+Tour the forum to discover the Senate buildings, the seat of the Roman empire.
 Nero built his Golden House over a vast area of this part of Rome.
-By special arrangement (subject to confirmation) visit this site, which is often closed to the public.
+By special arrangement (subject to confirmation) visit this site which is being excavated and is often closed to the public.
 Continue past the Colosseum to the Palatine Hill museum and Circus Maximus.
-Early evening drive to St Peter’s Square in the Vatican (please note that this will not include a tour of the basilica and museums).
+Early evening drive to St Peter’s Square in the Vatican to see architecture inspired by the classical world (please note that this will not include a tour of the basilica and museums).
 (B, D)

-Time at leisure followed by a visit to the Roman altar, known as Ara Pacis.
+There will be some time at leisure today and a visit to the Roman altar, known as Ara Pacis.
 Transfer to the airport for a flight to London.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.

-A collection of expertaccompanied tours focusing on creativity in its many forms.
+A collection of expert accompanied tours focusing on creativity in its many forms.
 No prior knowledge of the subject matter is required.
-All tours can be viewed at CoxandKings.co.uk
+All tours can be viewed at CoxandKings.co.uk/Art.

 This tour is fully escorted throughout by a lecturer who has specialist knowledge of the destination and its culture, as well as an experienced local guide.